charsi/movie-project/README.md

-# movie-project
+# Movie Project
-favorite movie page in python

-Just learning to code in python

-This is a project for a udacity course
+This is a project for a udacity course.
+It contains code creating a HTML page showing my favorite movies and their trailers.

+How to run -
+Build the 'entertainment centre.py' file.
+This will create the HTML file and launch it in the default web browser.

+Clicking on the movies should launch their respective trailers.

+Requires Python 2